-Hi everyone, take a look at the latest blog entry on T for Translation for an informative overview of the localization industry, past to present and beyond.
+Hi everyone, take a look at the latest blog entry on Simply CSOFT for an informative overview of the localization industry, past to present and beyond.
 Michael Anobile discusses his experiences and views regarding the development of localization and where it might be headed.
-Read about it on T for Translation!
+Read about it on Simply CSOFT!

 Hey everyone!
 Stop by the blog to get a basic lowdown on CAT tools, or computer-assisted translation tools.
 Learn more about their basic functionality and translator responses to them in this brief discussion of their advantages and shortcomings.
 Have a comment?
 Feel free to leave your thoughts in the provided section!